 Gluten is a protein found primarily in wheat, barley, and rye.
 Celiac disease is a disorder caused by an autoimmune reaction to gluten ingestion.
 Gluten intolerance is sometimes confused with Celiac disease or a food allergy, but is a different condition.
 Common symptoms of gluten intolerance include gassiness, abdominal pain, or diarrhea.
 Both Celiac disease and gluten intolerance can be treated by avoiding gluten.

 Gluten is found in many foods and is often a hidden ingredient in food recipes, so special care must be taken to avoid gluten.
-To help our customers with gluten intolerance/Celiac disease to browse and choose safely, gluten is listed on the menu signage in Cal Dining locations and the online menu.
+To help our customers with gluten intolerance/Celiac disease to browse and choose safely, gluten is listed on the menu signage in Berkeley Dining locations and the online menu.

 Religious Dietary Restrictions